 The World Needs Women Ministers

-An email from a listener: “My name is Sarah and I admire your ministry.
-I’m 19 and have listened to your sermons off and on throughout the last two years and they have really helped me desire God more.
+Here is an email from a listener who writes, “My name is Sarah, and I admire your ministry.
+I’m nineteen and have listened to your sermons off and on throughout the last two years, and they have really helped me desire God more.
 I am learning what it means to delight in Jesus.
-I attend a Christian University and have felt called to do something in ministry or evangelism.
-My question is how as a woman can I work in ministry and evangelism while abiding by biblical roles and instructions for women i.e. not having authority over a man.
-Pastor John, I would love if you could answer this because I’m confused!”
+I attend a Christian university, and I have felt called to do something in ministry or evangelism.
+My question is, How as a woman can I work in ministry and evangelism while abiding by biblical roles and instructions for women (i.e. not having authority over a man).
+Pastor John, I would love if you could answer this question because I’m confused!”

-Amen, amen, amen, that she feels called to ministry and evangelism or whatever.
+Amen, amen, amen that she feels called to ministry and evangelism or whatever.
 I just want to so affirm that women and men are ministers.
-In no way does any biblical view of manhood and womanhood imply that men are out and about being active for Jesus and women are not out and about being active for Jesus or in and about being active in Jesus, for Jesus in their families.
-So amen to the question.
-And I would really encourage her or any of the other women who are asking questions, I have tried along with Wayne Grudem to ask 50 crucial questions.
-That is the book that they can free PDF of it at Desiring God or you can buy the booklet at Amazon.
-Fifty crucial questions in which I try to answer that question and 49 others.
+In no way does any biblical view of manhood and womanhood imply that men are out and about being active for Jesus, and women are not out and about being active for Jesus or in and about being active for Jesus in their families.
+So, amen to the question.
+And I would really encourage her or any of the other women who are asking questions to download or buy 50 Crucial Questions — my attempt, along with Wayne Grudem, to answer that question and 49 others.
 But here are just a few pointers.